 Today we are heading into Marlborough.
 This is an area where some of New Zealand’s top wines are produced.
 There are approximately 40 wineries in such a small space so we really are spoiled for choice.
 We will also take you to a chocolate factory where they will tempt you with their delicious taste tester treats.

-We will make our way along the South Islands West Coast of New Zealand as we leave Nelson heading towards the spectacular Buller River Gorge and on to the previous coal mining town of Westport at the mouth of the Buller River where we will stop for lunch.
-After lunch we shall visit a seal colony at Cape Foulwind and then make our way further south along the coast to the world famous Punakaiki Rocks.
-You will be able to enjoy the famous Punakaiki Rocks which are limestone formations that began forming 30 million years ago.
+We will then make our way through the Southern Alps via the Lewis Pass to the West Coast to enjoy the famous Punakaiki Rocks.
+These are limestone formations that began forming 30 million years ago.
 When conditions are right, heavy ocean swells thunder into the caverns beneath the rocks and huge water spouts blast skywards through the blowholes in a truly spectacular manner.

 We then continue our journey on to Greymouth (another former coal mining town at the mouth of the Grey River) then on to the historical town of Hokitika at the mouth of the Hokitika River.
 A hundred or so years ago miners fought over gold, today there is still gold around but Hokitika is New Zealand’s leading Green Stone (Jade) centre.
 You may like to carve your own piece of Jade Jewellery (pounamu- greenstone).
 This is a great place for genuine New Zealand Souvenirs not to be found anywhere else.

 We stay here for 2 nights – most of our guests never want to leave !.

 Today we will pick you up and take you to breakfast before we enjoy a stunning “Tree Tops” walk.
 Here you will wander across bridges suspended high in the trees.
 An experience not to be missed.